 Before we dive into the vegan-friendly vitamin D food sources list, here are a few benefits vitamin D has to offer the body.

-- It helps increase bone density and improves the body’s resistance against certain disease.
+- It helps increase bone density and improves the body’s resistance against some certain disease.

 - It plays an important role in warding off chronic ailments like heart diseases and diabetes.